LLButler/Sugaboo.github.io/_posts/2019-07-15-jupyter_notebook.markdown

 permalink:  jupyter_notebook
 ---

 Getting started in data science can be overwhelming, especially when you consider the variety of concepts and techniques a data scienctist needs to master in order to do her job effectively.
-Even the term “data science” can be somewhat nebulous, and as the field gains popularity it seems to lose definition.
-To help those new to the field stay on top of industry jargon and terminology, we’ve put together this glossary of data science terms.
-We hope it will serve as your handy quick reference whenever you’re working on a project, or reading an article and find you can’t quite remember what “ETL” means.
-Are we missing a term?
-Get in touch.
+Even the term “data science” can be unclear.
+To help those new to the field (such as myself) stay on top of industry jargon and terminology, I've compiled a glossary of data science terms.

 #### Algorithms
 An algorithm is a set of instructions we give a computer so it can take values and manipulate them into a usable form.
 This can be as easy as finding and removing every comma in a paragraph, or as complex as building an equation that predicts how many home runs a baseball player will hit in 2018.